silviapellicano30/RhAPPsody/README.md

 - **User-friendly interface:** Designed to be intuitive for visitors of all ages and backgrounds.

 ---
+## 👩‍💻 About the Project

+This project was created as part of the Digital Heritage and Multimedia course in the Digital Humanities and Digital Knowledge program at the University of Bologna.
+The chosen case study is the Museo e Biblioteca della Musica in Bologna.
+All photographs were taken exclusively for academic purposes, with no commercial intent, by Silvia Pellicano.
+The design was crafted in Figma and enriched with advanced interactions using Protopie.
+The AI-generated images were created with ChatGPT; the AI-generated audio with ElevenLabs.
+The background music and the illustrations were created by Ilaria De Dominicis.

+---

 ## 🏛️ About the Museum